-Your workmate has been in your ear about LUNA all week.
+Your workmate has been in your ear about Solana all week.
 In the group chat, your best friend keeps sending you the latest news on the Ethereum merge.
 And at dinner, your partner just said they bought some Bitcoin.

 But it doesn’t have to be so scary.
-Let’s get back to basics and demystify everything you think you know about investing in cryptocurrency.
+Let’s get back to basics and demystify everything you think you know about investing in crypto.
 Keep reading to discover how you can get started with your first investment.

 Cryptocurrencies are a type of digital currency that relies on advanced cryptography techniques to secure transactions on a distributed ledger, known as a blockchain.
 This record of transactions is extremely difficult to hack and prevents double-spending.